-In this exercise, we will run FastOMA to infer the orthology information for five yeast species.
-We already provided the proteomes of the five species in the GitPod environment, located at /workspace/SIBBiodiversityBioinformatics2024/Module3_FastOMA/working_dir/in_folder/proteome
+We already provided the proteomes of the five species in the Gitpod environment, located at /workspace/SIBBiodiversityBioinformatics2025/Module4_FastOMA/working_dir/in_folder/proteome.

 Another input needed by FastOMA is the species tree.
-For our case, the species tree in newick format is provided at: /workspace/SIBBiodiversityBioinformatics2024/Module3_FastOMA/working_dir/in_folder/species_tree.nwk
+For our case, the species tree in newick format is provided at: /workspace/SIBBiodiversityBioinformatics2025/Module4_FastOMA/working_dir/in_folder/species_tree.nwk.
+It is as follows: (((Yarrowia_lipolytica:1,Saccharomyces_cerevisiae:1)Saccharomycetales:1,(Neosartorya_fumigata:1,Sclerotinia_sclerotiorum:1)leotiomyceta:1)Saccharomyceta:1,Schizosaccharomyces_pombe:1)Ascomycota;.
+You can visualize the species tree using the phylo.io website.

-In the GitPod, FastOMA is already installed – you should be able to use it after logging into your GitPod workspace.
+In the Gitpod, FastOMA is already installed – you should be able to use it after logging into your Gitpod workspace.

-Optional (If you are not using GitPod)
+Optional (If you are not using Gitpod)

 If you want to install FastOMA on your system, you can follow the installation instructions on the FastOMA GitHub page.